bloominstituteoftechnology/ios-afternoon-project-memory-management/README.md

 - Add an option to export the contact information as a "contacts.CSV" file to disk (comma separated file)
 - Add an option to share a contact card using a CIQRCodeGenerator filter from Core Image (See [HackingWithSwift tutorial](https://www.hackingwithswift.com/example-code/media/how-to-create-a-qr-code)).
 - Implement persistence using Core Data.
+- Download "fake" users from a web API like [Random User](https://randomuser.me) and present these as contacts